Home / Podcast / How good design drives sales, saves on development, and increases life-time value with Lukas Klement and Laure Joumier

 Summary

-What if there was one thing that will help align your developers, save time and money on engineering, and increase customer satisfaction?
+What if there was one thing that would help align your developers, save time and money on engineering, and increase customer satisfaction?
 It’s real, and it’s called good design.
 Learn how to use the secret weapon of bootstrapped SaaS founders Lukas Klement and Laure Joumier in today’s episode of Product Stories!

 Episode